In late October of 2019, I had a vivid dream that stirred my spirit. It was a bit disturbing and unsettling.

 Discernment: God’s Gift to Solomon

-We're coming into a season where we must hear and obey the voice of the Father in greater measure.
+We’re coming into a season where we must hear and obey the voice of the Father in greater measure.
 We need prophetic clarity and wisdom.
 There are many competing voices in our culture, and even in churches, declaring their version of truth.
 Many sound convincing.
-But as the body of Christ, we must look to the head, who is Christ, and ask for His discernment so we can discern real truth.
+But as the body of Christ, we must look to the Head, who is Christ, ask for His discernment, so we can discern real truth.

-In the political climate we live in and in this political year, we need to keep our feet on the ground and our hearts before the Lord.
+In the political climate we live in, we need to keep our feet on the ground and our hearts before the Lord.
 We need to discern the seditious spirits from without and within.
-We must resist the murderous spirit that promotes a disrespect for truth and authority, and opens a Pandora's Box of anarchy and lawlessness.
-It's imperative that we, as Christians, surrender our personal preferences, even our personal political ideologies, and ask God to give us the ideologies of God's kingdom, not man's.
+We must resist the murderous spirit that promotes a disrespect for truth and authority, and opens a Pandora’s Box of anarchy and lawlessness.
+It’s imperative that we, as Christians, surrender our personal preferences and ask God to give us the ideologies of God’s Kingdom, not man’s.